 Army Research Scheme

-General enquiries can be sent to Army.Research@defence.gov.au
+General enquiries can be sent using the Army Research contact form.

 Frequently asked questions

 Is there an upper limit for funding under the Army Research Scheme?

 The Research Scheme can offer up to $80,000 (incl GST) in exceptional circumstances for projects of a scale and quality that are judged by the Assessment Panel to represent value-for-money for Army.